 Public IP address prefix

-- The addresses that you create using addresses from the prefix can be assigned to any Azure resource that you can assign a public IP address to.
+- Creation of static public IP address resources from a known range.
+Addresses that you create using from the prefix can be assigned to any Azure resource that you can assign a standard SKU public IP address.

-- You can easily see which IP addresses that are given and not given within the range.
+- You can see which IP addresses that are given and available within the prefix range.

 You can associate the following resources to a static public IP address from a prefix: